cuongpiger/heat/doc/source/developing_guides/pluginguide.rst

 <https://bugs.launchpad.net/heat/+bug/1554625>`_ for multiple operations,
-usually due to uncaught exceptions, If you feel you need to override `add_dependencies()`, please reach out to Heat developers on the `#heat` IRC channel on OFTC or on the `openstack-discuss
+usually due to uncaught exceptions, If you feel you need to override `add_dependencies()`, please reach out to Heat developers on the `#heat` IRC channel on FreeNode or on the `openstack-discuss
 <mailto:openstack-discuss@lists.openstack.org>`_ mailing list to discuss the
 possibility of a better solution.